 The final leg runs besides the peninsula's western coast, where the sun shines down on seaside farms and cottages.
-You can see Scotland's Hebridean islands, Gigha, Jura and Islay, where you can see snow-capped mountain peaks and ferry boats transporting residents back to the mainland in between.
+You can see Scotland's Hebridean islands, Gigha, Jura and Islay, and in the distance, snow-capped mountain peaks and ferry boats transporting residents back to the mainland in between.

-The journey ends in Machrihanish, a tiny story-book village four miles west of Campbeltown.
-It's beauty led McCartney to record the unofficial anthem of Scotland's rural southwest, and word has it he can still be spotted on the streets of Campbeltown when visiting his farm.
+The journey ends in Machrihanish, a tiny storybook village four miles west of Campbeltown.
+Its beauty led McCartney to record the unofficial anthem of Scotland's rural southwest, and word has it he can still be spotted on the town streets when visiting his farm.

 Machrihanish Golf Club

 If you catch the right morning like I did, mist may very well roll in from the sea onto the dunes of Machrihanish Golf Club, just as McCartney describes in his tribute.